aurorascharff/rsc-workshop/STEPS-4h.md

 - Pages router: you created API endpoints and used for example trpc
 - Type safety and creates a hidden api-endpoint
 - Excalidraw: "use server", a react 19 directive, mutateData.ts, back to the server
-- Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
+- Show in code mutdateData getcontact[0].id, pass as a reference to the client, use in ClientComponent alert, show error then add "use server", no error
 - Show type safety RPC
 - Not recommended for data fetching unless specific use cases such as infinite scroll